Bidet: History

 Historical antecedents and early functions of the bidet are believed to include devices used for contraception.
 Bidets are considered ineffective by today's standards of contraception, and their use for that function was quickly abandoned and forgotten following the advent of modern contraceptives such as the pill.

 By 1900, due to plumbing improvements, the bidet (and chamber pot) moved from the bedroom to the bathroom and became more convenient to fill and drain.

 In 1928, in the United States, John Harvey Kellogg applied for a patent on an "anal douche".
 While in Schiltach, Baden-Württemberg, Germany, Hans Grohe released the first affordable hand shower.

 In 1965, the American Bidet Company featured an adjustable spray nozzle and warm water option, seeking to make the bidet a household item.
 The fixture was expensive, and required floor space to install; it was eventually discontinued without a replacement model.

+In Japan, the INAX Sanitarina 61 (1967) was the first commercial electronic bidet toilet with warm water spray and drying functions.
+The INAX Sanitarina F1 (1976) bidet toilet introduced a heated toilet seat.
+Between 1978 and 1980, TOTO developed the first washlet, the Washlet G. It featured warm water spray, heated seat and dryer functions.

-The early 1980s saw the introduction of the electronic bidet from Japan, with names such as Clean Sense, Galaxy, Infinity, Novita, and of non-electric attachments such as Gobidet.
+The early 1980s saw the popularization of the electronic bidet in Japan, with names such as Clean Sense, Galaxy, Infinity, Novita, and of non-electric attachments such as Gobidet.
 These devices have attachments that connect to existing toilet water supplies, and can be used in bathrooms lacking the space for a separate bidet and toilet.
 Many models have additional features, such as instant-heating warm water, night lights, or a heated seat.

+In the early 1990s, Rizwan Sajan and Anis Sajan based in Dubai founded the company Danube Group and began selling a handheld bidet shower called Shattaf.
+It soon became widespread across much of the Arab world and Asia.